IOC President Bach wins unopposed second term to 2025

 Bach received 93 of the 94 eligible votes cast in an online process.

-“Thank you very much from the bottom of my heart for this overwhelming vote of confidence and trust,” he told members after the vote.
+“Thank you very much from the bottom of my heart for this overwhelming vote of confidence and trust,” he told members.

 “I want to continue to achieve ambitious goals with you in the post-coronavirus world.”